cybertraining-dsc/fa20-523-331/project/project.md

 # Big Data in Sports Game Predictions and How It is Used in Sports Gambling

-- [ ] see our sample template at <https://cybertraining-dsc.github.io/report/> if you need to know more
+- [ ] see our sample template at <https://cybertraining-dsc.github.io/report/> for an elaborate example

 Mansukh Kandhari,, [fa20-523-331](https://github.com/cybertraining-dsc/fa20-523-331/), [Edit](https://github.com/cybertraining-dsc/fa20-523-331/blob/master/project/project.md)

 {{% pageinfo %}}